ColinLiu811/stuathaiweb/README.md

 2. **Generate Your Schedule**
    - Click "Generate My Schedule" to create your personalized plan
-   - The AI will analyze your commitments and create an optimized schedule
+   - The algorithm will analyze your commitments and create an optimized schedule

 3. **View Your Results**
    - **Weekly Overview**: See your complete weekly schedule